 Worldwide Capital Spending.
 In addition to a review and forecast of worldwide spending, rankings of the world's biggest spenders are provided.
 Spending levels within each of the world's geographic regions are compared to show which areas are most aggressive in advancing production capabilities and adding capacity.
 Spending by IC product type is also covered.

 Capital Spending Cycles.
-While the pronounced cycles of the semiconductor market are well documented, this section shows that capital spending trends are even more volatile.
+While the pronounced cycles of the semiconductor market are well documented, capital spending trends are even more volatile.
 Also shown is how closely changes in capital spending and IC average selling price have tracked over the past two decades.

-This section includes a detailed review and forecast (2018-2025) of each IC product category (e.g., data conversion ICs, standard cell ASICs, MPUs, DRAMs, etc.).
-The details include dollar volumes, unit shipments, and average selling prices.
-In addition, the average annual growth rates for each category are listed.
+Includes a detailed review and forecast (2019-2026) of each IC product category (e.g., data conversion ICs, MPUs, DRAMs, etc.).
+Dollar volumes, unit shipments, average selling prices, and the average annual growth rates for each category are listed.

-This section provides a brief summary of the MOS memory IC market and the various volatile and non-volatile memory products that make up the category.
-Trace the MOS memory market's best and worst times over the past few years and note any cyclical patterns through 2025.
+Provides a brief summary of the MOS memory IC market and the various volatile and non-volatile memory products that make up the category.
+Trace the MOS memory market's best and worst times over the past few years and note any cyclical patterns through 2026.

-Non-volatile memory ICs include ROM, EPROM, EEPROM, and flash memory devices.
-The unifying characteristic is that they retain their stored information even after system power is removed.
+Non-volatile memory retains its stored information even after system power is removed.
 ROM and EPROM devices were once the backbone of the non-volatile memory market, but now take a back seat to more versatile flash memory devices.
-This section examines trends, reviews market, unit shipment, and average selling price data, and highlights technical advances.
+The McClean Report examines trends, reviews market, unit shipment, and average selling price data, and highlights technical advances.

 The DRAM market continues to be one of the most closely watched of all IC categories.
 Whether in discrete package form or embedded with other technology, these devices are a critical component in PCs and are found in a number of wireless and portable applications.
-This section examines the historical and forecasted markets, unit shipments, and the all-important average selling prices for both DRAM and SRAM products.
+The McClean Report examines the historical and forecasted markets, unit shipments, and the all-important average selling prices for DRAM.
 DRAM price-per-bit information and DRAM architectures are reviewed.

 Microcontrollers are among the most ubiquitous of all integrated circuits.
 From 4- bit to 32-bit devices, microcontrollers are used to control and monitor both simple and extremely complex functions in the home, automobile, and office.
-This section reviews market, unit shipment, and pricing data and provides a review of the different segments of the MCU market.
+The McClean Report reviews market, unit shipment, and pricing data and provides a review of the different segments of the MCU market.